franklee26/franklee26.github.io/aboutme.md

 I *was* also:

-- an Optical engineer @ Continental working with LiDAR technologies
+- an Optical Engineer intern @ Continental working with LiDAR technologies
 - an Apple employee
 - a C++ enthusiast (keyword *was*)

 ### My background

-I completed highschool in Australia and now I live in California.
+I completed highschool in Australia and 我会说一点汉语.
 A couple of other things I love working on and learning about:

 - General Python & C++ development
 - Deep learning for handwriting recognition, image classification and posture detection
+- Machine learning optimisation problems
 - High Energy Physics
 - PCB design and integration
 - Simple iOS development